 - Instruct your brokerage firm to "transfer on death" to the University of Vermont Foundation some or all of a specific brokerage or other financial account.

 Please let us know if you have included The University of Vermont in your estate plans.
 We would welcome the opportunity to thank you for your thoughtful gift and to confirm that we can carry out your wishes.

-Suzanne Wright, a widow, has been a supporter of UVM for many years.
-Suzanne is in good health now, but does not want to be a financial burden to her children should she require expensive health care in the future.
+Dorothy McGrath, a widow, has been a supporter of UVM for many years.
+Dorothy is in good health now, but does not want to be a financial burden to her children should she require expensive health care in the future.

 UVM is one of two charities to which she has been most dedicated.
 She would like to make a lasting gift to each of them in memory of her husband.
 After discussing her options with her estate planning advisor, she decides to create a residuary bequest in her will for each of her two favorite charities.
 Each charity will receive 50% of the remainder of her estate after all other obligations, such as taxes and bequests to her children and grandchildren, have been taken care of.

-- Suzanne’s assets will remain available to her should she need them.
+- Dorothy’s assets will remain available to her should she need them.

 - The revocable nature of her gift will minimize the possibility that she will ever need financial help from her children.

 - If her estate is worth what she expects when it is settled, she will be able to provide generous legacy gifts to the two charities that have meant the most to her and her late husband.